ethanwa/Credit-Card-Scanner-and-Validator-for-Swift/README.md

 * This code will not pull the name off of the card yet.

-* This code will not pull the CVV off of the card yet.
+* This code will not pull the CCV off of the card yet.

 * There are some no-no's I do in the code that I hacked in just to get things up and running as quick as possible, the major one being I force cast a lot.
 This is just clean-up that needs to be done.
 The code should run fine without crashing though...
 I hope.